rollerworks-graveyard/NavigationBundle/README.md

                         parameters: [] # Parameter to pass to the method (same as service container parameters, including Expression)
 ```

-*Note:** You can only either use the static, service or expression.
+**Note:** You can only either use the static, service or expression.

-When using either service or expression any sub-items must provided by the returned object.
+When using a service or expression sub-items must provided by the returned MenuItem object.

 ### Defining breadcrumbs

-Breadcrumbs can be declared under the `rollerworks_navigation.breadcrumbs`,
+Breadcrumbs can be declared under the `rollerworks_navigation.breadcrumbs` configuration tree,
-you can add as menu breadcrumbs as you like.
+you define as many breadcrumbs as you need.

 In comparison with menus, deeper breadcrumbs reference there parent by name,
 the parent may in turn reference another parent.